Alexander Riddoch: Life

 Meanwhile, the town improvements were becoming costly.
 The widening of the Nethergate met opposition amongst the wealthier owners who asked for the Sheriff to mitigate the poor sums offered by the council.
 The house of Alexander Garland, a wealthy tobacconist, ruled in Garland's favour and resulted in a large bill to the council.
-Consequently, in 1811 a resolution was made to accurately revalue all heritable property in Dundee.
+Consequently in 1811, a resolution was made to accurately revalue all heritable property in Dundee.

-In 1814, as a major step towards a new harbour, with the commissioning of Robert Stevenson to undertake a full survey of the existing docks.
+In 1814, as a major step towards a new harbour, Robert Stevenson was commissioned to undertake a full survey of the existing docks.
 The plans for a new dock continued to be opposed, not for reason of the principle, but for the proposed raising of harbour dues, and local merchants made an alternate plan which was to be run by a Harbour Trust rather than the Town Council.
-After some argument Thomas Telford was appointed to execute the works in preference to Stevenson, who was thought to favour using land owned by Riddoch.
+After some argument, Thomas Telford was appointed to execute the works in preference to Stevenson, who was thought to favour using land owned by Riddoch.
 However, whether persuaded by Riddoch or not, Telford concluded that a new dock was not needed.
 Nevertheless, the Dundee Harbour Act was eventually passed in 1815.

-Riddoch stepped down as Provost (permanently) in 1819, aged 74, somewhat worn down by the tribulations of his later years in office and absence of public appreciation for his efforts.
+Riddoch stepped down as Provost permanently in 1819 aged 74, somewhat worn down by the tribulations of his later years in office and absence of public appreciation for his efforts.
 His final act involved a summons to London to explain his part in the alleged corruption of the Scottish burghs, a trip he made with his erstwhile rivals, Robert Rintoul and James Saunders.

-He died in his house on the Nethergate on 9 December 1822 aged 78 and is buried in The Howff burial ground in central Dundee.
+He died in his house on the Nethergate on 9 December 1822 aged 78, and is buried in The Howff burial ground in central Dundee.
 At the time of his death he was owed £2000 by the city and various city individuals.
 He left £13000 in his will (the equivalent of over £1.6 million) making him the richest man in Dundee of his age.

 The desired improvements of Dundee Docks were eventually undertaken in 1832 by James Leslie.